How technology is helping improve safety culture in the workplace

 Providing Actionable Data to Improve Safety Standards

 Safety software and technologies like AI and IoT are providing actionable data that is crucial for continuous improvement in safety processes and the establishment of a strong safety culture.
-This framework can be beneficial for organizations looking to review AI applications in occupational safety and health.

 This can help them identify critical areas that need attention and point out different hazards to be addressed.
 The data gathered from devices such as AI cameras or IIoT sensors can be analyzed by EHS teams, and some software also offers automated insights into overall safety.